mattermost/docs/source/deployment/deployment.md

 Mattermost is designed to offer "modern communication behind your firewall".
 The standard setup intended to be installed within a private network which can offer multiple factors of authentication, including the securing of access to computing devices as well as the ability to secure physical locations.

-If outside access is required a virtual private network client (VPN), such as [OpenVPN](https://openvpn.net/), with an additional factor of authentication should be used to connect to Mattermost for web, desktop and mobile experiences.
+If outside access is required, a virtual private network client (VPN), such as [OpenVPN](https://openvpn.net/), with additional authentication used to connect to Mattermost for web, desktop and mobile experiences.

 ### Non-VPN Setup

 If a business owner decides Mattermost should be accessible from the open internet, by allowing unauthenticated access to ports such 80 and 443, the following is recommended:

-1. An IT admin be assigned to set up appropriate network security, subscribe to [the Mattermost security bulletin](https://about.mattermost.com/security-bulletin/), and [apply new security updates](https://docs.mattermost.com/administration/upgrade.html).
+1. An IT admin should be assigned to set up appropriate network security, subscribe to [the Mattermost security bulletin](https://about.mattermost.com/security-bulletin/) and [apply new security updates](https://docs.mattermost.com/administration/upgrade.html).
 2. The organization upgrades to [Mattermost Enterprise Edition](https://about.mattermost.com/pricing/) to enable Google Authenticator, OneLogin, Okta, SAML SSO or similar for at least a two-factor authentication system when three-factor is not appropriate.

 Note: Not-for-profit and academic institutions are eligible for special [not-for-profit](http://mattermost.staging.wpengine.com/mattermost-mondays/) and [academic pricing](http://mattermost.staging.wpengine.com/modern-learning/) for Mattermost Enterprise Edition.